Bolicrad/portfolio/source/about/index.md

 I understand such position is still not common in the industry, especially for internships, so I'm also developing my design and production skill trees.
 I also have gameplay programming exerience.
 If you are looking for a game designer/producer/gameplay programmer intern, I'm still confident to become a candidate.

-## To Artists, Social Workers and Scientists:
+## To Artists, Social Workers, and Scientists:

 I can cooperate with you if:

 * You have fancy interactive ideas but lack an experienced developer to cooperate with;
-* You have a story about vulnerable groups to tell, but worrying about not able to reach to audience in traditional media;
+* You have a story about vulnerable groups to tell, but worrying about not being able to reach to audience in traditional media;
-* You want to show you science researches or just popularize some science concepts to the public, to improve public understanding of science.
+* You want to show your science researches or popularize some science concepts to the public, to improve public understanding of science.

-I have a full skillset to help you create interactive projects, game or non-game, for your purpose.
+I have a full skill set to help you create interactive projects, game or non-game, for your purpose.
 You can call those projects "Serious Games" as you wish, though I don't really like this term.
-My undergraducate direction was mass communication for sicence topics, and I have several practices in such area.
+My undergraduate direction was mass communication for science topics, and I have several practices in such areas.

 ## Thank You for Reading

 I hope you can learn some slices of me from those words.
 Please also check my [portfolio](/portfolio) and [resume](/resume).

 Once again, I'm Lei, do not hesitate to contact me if you are interested.
-Not only for recruiting and cooperation, you're also welcomed to discuss with me in many topics about or not about games.
-Out of a game developer a hardcore game player, but also a hobbist in railways and metro, skiing, urban planning, regional development, geopolitics, consipiracy, urban legends, etc.
+Not only for recruiting and cooperation, but you're also welcome to discuss many topics about or not about games with me.

+Besides being a game developer and a hardcore gamer, I'm also a hobbyist in the railway system, skiing, urban planning, regional development, geopolitics, conspiracy, urban legends, etc.

 ## My Recent FaceTime Screenshot